colelawrence/decipad/apps/docs/docs/quick-start/notebooks.md

 steps={[
 {
 src: NewNotebook,
-xPercent: 80,
+xPercent: 83,
 yPercent: 1,
-widthPercent: 17,
+widthPercent: 14,
 heightPercent: 6.5,
 value: "1",
-description: `<b>To create a new notebook</b>, go to your workspace and click on <code>+ New Notebook</code> on the top right. <br/>
+description: `<b>To create a new notebook</b>, click <code>+ New Notebook</code> on the top right of your workspace.`, },
-Once you have created a notebook, you can start adding blocks to explore and showcase your data`, },
+{
+src: NewNotebook1,
+xPercent: 78,
+yPercent: 82,
+widthPercent: 18,
+heightPercent: 15,
+value: "2",
+description: `Once you are in the new notebook, click on <code>Clear All</code> at the bottom right corner to begin with an <b>empty notebook.</b>`, },
 ]}
 />